Expatriation tax: Eritrea

 Eritrea charges a 2% tax on income to all Eritreans who live outside Eritrea.
 This measure has been criticized by the Dutch government, which expelled a top Eritrean diplomat because of it.

+France

+According to the law "L'impôt sur les plus-values latentes en cas de transfert du domicile fiscal hors de France" Article 167 bis Code général des impôts there is a rule forcing french tax-subjects to pay a tax if they move abroad to certain countries and not return promptly.

+France's exit tax applies to individuals who have been tax residents in France for at least 6 of the last 10 years before their departure and have ownership of more than €800,000 worth of shares or other financial instruments, or are holding more than 50% of the shares in a company.
+A deferral of payment is possible if the person relocates to an EU/EEA country or a country with a tax treaty with France that includes administrative assistance.
+If the individual retains the assets for a certain period (usually 15 years) or returns to France to become a tax subject, the tax may be canceled.

 Germany

-In December 1931, the Reich Flight Tax was implemented as part of a larger emergency decree with the goal of stemming capital flight during the unstable Interbellum period.
+In December 1931, the Reich Flight Tax was implemented as part of a larger emergency decree with the goal of stemming capital flight during the unstable interwar period.
 After the Nazis seized power in 1933, the Nazi government largely used the tax to confiscate assets from persecuted people (mostly Jews) who sought to flee Nazi Germany.

-Today, in certain situations shares in corporations are treated as taxable income when permanently moving abroad.
+Today, when moving out of Germany company shares (ownerships of >1%) will be virtually sold and capital gain taxed based on the current value.

 Netherlands

 The Netherlands has treaties with Belgium and Portugal permitting them to charge emigration tax against Dutch people who move to those countries.
 The aim is to impose a tax on persons who move abroad and cash out on the tax-free appreciation of their Dutch pensions.
 However, in 2009, the Supreme Court of the Netherlands ruled that the Tax and Customs Administration could not impose an emigration tax on a Dutch man who moved to France in 2001.